erikyo/Remove-CapsLock/readme.txt

 } );
 `

-2) **Edit a single filter** value (it doesn't create any new filter, only change an already created one).
-To disable the filter (while continue to use the rest of the standard set) you need to set "-1" as value
+2) To **edit a single filter** value (it doesn't create any new filter, only change an already created one).
+In order to disable a filter, while continue to use the rest of the standard set, you need to set "-1" as value (example below).
 `
 add_filter( 'rcl_the_title', function () { return 60; } );
 add_filter( 'rcl_comment_text', function () { return 3; } );